-- call the police so that an officer can investigate the allegations and file a police report; and
+- calling the police so that an officer can investigate the allegations and file a police report; and

-- submit affidavit to the Clerk of the Circuit Court explaining how the violation of the injunction occurred.
+- submitting an affidavit to the Clerk of the Circuit Court explaining how the violation of the injunction occurred.

 If a violation of the injunction is alleged in an affidavit filed with the clerk’s office, then a judge will first review the allegations prior to referring the case to the State Attorney pursuant to F.S.
 741.31.

 Attorney for Violations of an Injunction in Tampa, FL

 If you were arrested for violation of an injunction in Tampa, FL, or the surrounding areas in the greater Tampa Bay area including Hernando County, Pasco County, Pinellas County, Manatee County, or Polk County, then contact an attorney experienced in representing people charged with a violation of an injunction.

 Whether the injunction was for stalking, repeat violence, sexual violence, or domestic violence, the attorneys at Sammis Law Firm can help you fight the case.

 After an injunction for protection against domestic violence, stalking, dating violence, repeat violence or sexual violence is granted by the court, the terms of the injunction might be violated.
 Most violations occur after the final judgment of injunction is filed and notice is received by the respondent.